subconsciousnetwork/noosphere/typescript/README.md

 nvm install --lts
 ```

-As an extra step, you can make the versions of Node.js and NPM you just installed:
+As an extra step, you may wish to make the versions of Node.js and NPM you just installed into the default ones available when you open your shell:

 ```sh
 nvm alias default lts/hydrogen